Don't want to say I'm shorter than I was,

 For the most part my Scoliosis never bothered me.
-It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless things that interfered with my love life.
+It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless fucked up things about me interfered with my love life.
 But in the era of the Nouveau Old, Formerly Cute, something has changed.

 That is, I'm getting shorter.
 A lot shorter.

 It began some years ago when people started admonishing me to "Stand up straight."

 "I am standing up straight!"
 I would protest.

 "I don't know" said just about everyone I encountered in the course of a day including total strangers in a hurry, "but I don't think standing up straight involves your chin getting up close and personal with your crotch."

 Then I began to hear something even more disturbing.

 "Perry, are you getting shorter?" they would ask.
 "Because I notice you're no longer as tall as my coffee table at home."

 "Five Foot Seven!
 I'm supposed to be five ten!"

 "Actually it's closer to five six."

 Stunned, I entered Dr. Simpkin's office.

 If he was trying to ruin my weekend, Dr. Kropotkin had succeeded swimmingly.